zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER EIGHT.md

 The ghosts didn't help, either.
 It was always a nasty shock when one of them glided suddenly through a door you were trying to open.
 Nearly Headless Nick was always happy to point new Gryffindors in the right direction, but Peeves the Poltergeist was worth two locked doors and a trick staircase if you met him when you were late for class.
 He would drop wastepaper baskets on your head, pull rugs from under your feet, pelt you with bits of chalk, or sneak up behind you, invisible, grab your nose, and screech, "GOT YOUR CONK!"

 Even worse than Peeves, if that was possible, was the caretaker, Argus Filch.
 Harry and Ron managed to get on the wrong side of him on their very first morning.
 Filch found them trying to force their way through a door that unluckily turned out to be the entrance to the out-of-bounds corridor on the third floor.
-He wouldn't believe they were lost, was sure they were trying to break into it on purpose, and was threatening to lock them in the dungeons when they were rescued by Professor Quirrell, who was passing.
+He wouldn't believe they were lost, was sure they were trying to break into it on purpose, and was threatening to lock them in the ==dungeon==s when they were rescued by Professor Quirrell, who was passing.

 105

 Filch owned a cat called Mrs. Norris, a scrawny, dust-colored creature with bulging, lamp like eyes just like Filch's.
-She patrolled the corridors alone.
+She ==patrol==led the corridors alone.
 Break a rule in front of her, put just one toe out of line, and she'd whisk off for Filch, who'd appear, wheezing, two seconds later.
-Filch knew the secret passageways of the school better than anyone (except perhaps the Weasley twins) and could pop up as suddenly as any of the ghosts.
+Filch knew the secret passage ways of the school better than anyone (except perhaps the Weasley twins) and could pop up as suddenly as any of the ghosts.
 The students all hated him, and it was the dearest ambition of many to give Mrs. Norris a good kick.

 And then, once you had managed to find them, there were the classes themselves.
 There was a lot more to magic, as Harry quickly found out, than waving your wand and saying a few funny words.